bait509-ubc/BAIT509/assessments/assignment3/assignment3.md

 Answer the following questions:

 1. Split the data into random training and validation sets.
 Set aside 40% of the data for the validation set.
+OR, skip this step if you plan on doing cross validation.
-2. Fit the two models over a grid of hyperparameters, and report the validation error in all cases.
+2. Fit the two models over a grid of hyperparameters, and report the generalization error in all cases.
 You can report them in a table, or a plot.
 To make things easy, you don't have to choose a fine grid, as long as the optimal hyperparameters are located somewhere in the range of the grid.
-3. For both methods, what hyperparameter(s) on your grid has the best validation error?
+3. For both methods, what hyperparameter(s) on your grid has the best generalization error?
 Of these two models, which one is better, the linear or radial?